On the hierarchical Bayesian modelling of frequency response functions: Introduction

-Homogenous populations can be represented using a general model, called a population \emph{form}.
-The form attempts to capture the `essential nature' of the population and benign variations among the members \cite{Bull_1}.
-The form was first introduced in \cite{Bull_1,Bull_2}, where a conventional or single Gaussian process (GP) was applied to frequency response functions (FRFs), to develop a representation for a nominally-identical population of eight degree-of-freedom (DOF) systems.
+Population-based SHM (PBSHM) addresses these challenges, by supporting knowledge transfer (e.g., damage or normal-condition states) within a population of structures, so that data-rich members can support those with less information.
+PBSHM strategies differ according to the similarity of the population members. \emph{Heterogeneous} populations \cite{gosliga2021foundations,gardner2021foundations} refer to those comprised of highly disparate members, such as different suspension bridge designs, and may require extensive processing such as domain adaptation prior to information sharing.
+The current work considers a \emph{homogeneous} population, comprised of nominally-identical members \cite{Bull_1}, where variabilities in their dynamics result from minor discrepancies in geometry, boundary conditions, and environmental/operational changes.
+Homogeneous populations can be represented using a general model, called a population \emph{form}, which attempts to capture the `essential nature' of the population and benign variations among the members \cite{Bull_1}.
+The form was first introduced in \cite{Bull_1}, where a conventional or single Gaussian process (GP) was applied to frequency response functions (FRFs), to develop a representation for a nominally-identical population of eight degree-of-freedom (DOF) systems.
 Then, to accommodate greater differences among the nominally-identical members, an overlapping mixture of Gaussian processes (OMGP) \cite{LAZAROGREDILLA20121386}, was used in \cite{Bull_1,Bull_3}, to infer multivalued wind-turbine power-curve data, with unsupervised categorisation of the data.
 The OMGP approach \cite{LAZAROGREDILLA20121386} was again used in \cite{Dardeno_1} to develop a population form for real and imaginary FRFs, obtained from four nominally-identical, full-scale, composite helicopter blades.
 Recently, hierarchical modelling was used to improve the predictive capability of simulated \cite{Bull_4} and in-service \cite{Bull_5} truck-fleet hazard models, and wind-turbine power curves \cite{Bull_5}.
 Specifically, the work presented in \cite{Bull_4, Bull_5} used \emph{partial pooling}, where data groups are treated as belonging to different domains, and each domain can be considered a realisation from global or population-level distributions.
 (This approach is in contrast to \emph{complete pooling}, where all data are considered as belonging to a single domain, or \emph{no pooling}, where each domain is treated as fully independent of the other domains).
 It was shown that when populations of structures were allowed to share correlated information, model uncertainty was reduced \cite{Bull_4, Bull_5}.
 In addition, domains with incomplete data were able to borrow statistical strength from data-rich groups \cite{Bull_4, Bull_5}.
 In \cite{LB_MRJ}, multilevel modelling with partial pooling was used to learn a 2D map of arrival times for waves propagating through a complex plate geometry, via GP regression, using a series of acoustic-emission experiments performed on the same plate but with differing experimental designs.
 Domain expertise regarding the positive gradient for the expected intertask functions was encoded into the model, via a linear mean function and appropriate priors \cite{LB_MRJ, Jones_1}.
 GP kernel hyperparameters were learnt at the domain level, to allow variation in the response surface among the different tests, and were correlated via a higher-level sampling distribution \cite{LB_MRJ}.